 If you are considering weight loss surgery, known as bariatric surgery, you’ll want to know what types of surgery are available, how each procedure will affect your bodily functions, and whether the operation is permanent or reversible.
 A medical evaluation by your personal doctor is recommended when selecting the most beneficial bariatric surgery for you.
-The choice of a preferred surgical procedure may also depend on your current health status, how much weight you plan to lose, and if, or how much, your insurance policy will pay for the operation.
+The choice of a preferred surgical procedure may also depend on:

 One determining factor for bariatric surgery is a patient’s BMI (body mass index).
 The BMI is a computation that is calculated using a person’s height and weight.
 Severely obese individuals with a BMI of 40 or higher, and who do not have any contributing glandular health risks, tend to be serious candidates for weight loss surgery.
 This BMI generally equates to females who are 80 pounds or more overweight and to males who are 100 pounds or more overweight.
 Obese individuals with a BMI between 35 and 39.9, and who do have contributing medical risks, are serious candidates for bariatric surgery.